-BIOL1101, BIOL2203, CHEM1101 or CHEM1104, CHEM1103 or CHEM1105.
+Required: BIOL1101, BIOL2203, CHEM1104, CHEM1105.

-Unavailable to students with credit for BIOL360 or BIOL3200 or PUBH2104
+Unavailable to students with credit for BIOL2204, BIOL360 or BIOL3200 or PUBH2104

 A detailed study of the functional aspects of the cells, tissues, organs, and organ systems of the human body, designed primarily for students pursuing a career in the natural sciences, health sciences and related programs.
 Emphasis will be placed on the study of homeostasis, cell signalling, neurophysiology, sensory physiology, endocrine and immune function, muscle physiology, cardiovascular and respiratory function, digestive processes, renal function, and reproduction.
-Labs emphasize experiments on muscle mechanics, sensory physiology, and respiratory and cardiovascular function.
-Course includes laboratory
+Course includes laboratory component.